Derry & Toms and the beginning of 99 Kensington High Street

 John Barkers & Co Department store next door to Derry & Toms

-Bernard George chief architect and Chicago Interior architect C A Wheeler
+Bernard George chief Architect and Chicago Interior Architect C A Wheeler

-In fact it was a trip by Trevor Bowen to the New York Rockefeller centre where he saw Ralph Hancock’s work first hand and made the decision to commission Hancock to work on the new London department store building being built.
+In fact, it was a trip by Trevor Bowen to the New York Rockefeller Centre where he saw Ralph Hancock’s work firsthand and made the decision to commission Hancock to work on the new London department store building being built.

 Biba Fashion and the 1970s